skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/crawler-bot-protection-proxy/README.md

 docker-compose up
 ```

-This starts both Redis and the application with hot reloading enabled.
+This starts the application with hot reloading enabled.

 ## 🧪 How to test request